Call John C Parker's Google voice # today (860) 451-9793 to meet, eliminate the confusion, and discuss the steps to sign up.

 ● If Part A was:

--> just activated they have coverage for any hospital situations, can sign up for a Medicare Prescription Drug Plan, and have coverage for medications.
+-> Just activated they have coverage for any hospital situations, can sign up for a Medicare Prescription Drug Plan, and have coverage for medications.

--> previously effective they have coverage for any hospital situations.
+-> Previously effective they have coverage for any hospital situations.

 The disadvantage of using a GEP is having to wait until Jan, Feb, or Mar to sign up for outpatient treatment coverage.

-Call John C Parker at (860) 451-9793.
-[Google Voice #] if any questions about the GEP
+Call John's Google voice # today — (860) 451-9793 if any questions about the GEP

 Powered by GoDaddy